About Special Dates:

-Today will be an anniversary date, for someone.
-It may pass without comment, or spoken of softly.
+For my family, this would have been my wife, Rebecca's 76th Birthday.
+It will pass without comment, after 21 years.
 As a friend remarked "you wake up and find . . . it is still true."

-Having an outlet is essential to share experiences that stack up, as the days roll by.
 I no longer feel the need to escape.
-Having something to do makes these anniversaries and holidays easier.
+Having something to do makes these anniversaries more manageable.

-Just, speaking of the things that are bottled up inside, eases my heart and strengths my coping skills.
-Another one of those emotional exercises I have come to believe in.
+Speaking of the things that are bottled up inside, eases my heart, and strengthens my coping skills.
+Another one of those emotional exercises I have come to cherish.

-As you will discover, the more time passes (from the suicide) it is natural for others, even family, to forget (or think avoidance is easier.)
-This is something we never wanted to happen . . . but . . . it is inevitable.
+As you will discover, the more time passes (from the suicide), it is natural for others, even family, to forget (or think avoidance is more comfortable.)
+We never envisioned this happening, but it was inevitable.
 Life returns to routines things, as it should for others.
 But it is different for us.

 For a long time, I would not let myself think that folks would forget.
 However, the truth is, I forget other folk's losses as well.
-In this age of technology, there are too many things to keep up with.
+In this age of technology, there are too many things to remember.

 In the initial days, I held unrealistic expectations, as though the burdens of the aftermath would dissipate.
 I have learned - that just made me more isolated.
-My coaching suggestion is to avoid setting specifics. . . you walk a path of permanent disappointment if you do.
+My coaching suggestion is to avoid setting specifics.
+You expose yourself to continual disappointments if you do.

 I love to go to my friend's farm, with the cold winds blowing.
-Sometimes I just stay home.
-Either one if fine after eighteen years.
+Sometimes I stay home — either one if fine after two decades.

-So memories of Rebecca still linger and as long as I keep them to myself, I don't disrupt things for anyone else.
-This will always be an awkward time for the family.
+So memories of Rebecca still linger, and as long as I keep them to myself, I don't disrupt things for anyone else.
+This time will always be awkward for my family.

 Like most survivors, I was ill-equipped for the emotional baggage left behind.
-It was imperative I establish some avenue so as the load did not over-run me.
-The Families Dealing with Suicide Facebook page - provided an excellent way to discharge the pressures of the moment.
+I needed to establish some avenue to prevent the load from over-running me.
+The Facebook page, Families Dealing with Suicide, provides an excellent way to discharge the pressures of the moment.
 You will only create awkward situations in a general social setting.
 So, if you don't bring the subject up, you spare your public contacts those uneasy feelings.

-Any audible, visual or written reference to the suicide creates a downer mood for everyone and in the end lead to more isolation.
+Any audible, visual, or written reference to the suicide creates a downer mood for everyone, and, in the end, this leads to more isolation.
 I have come to realize how awkward this is for my relatives and friends.
 There is no way for them to respond that will lighten my load.

 Philosophy and religious views have never been particularly helpful to me.
 Not that they are untrue, but I have found their shelf life is momentary at best and afford little relief.

-You have surely been exposed to the “they are in a better place," "GOD needed another angel” and "time heals all wounds."
+You have undoubtedly encountered sayings like "they are in a better place," "GOD needed another angel," and "time heals all wounds."
 If these works for you, by all means, stay the course.

 Over time I have developed a better grasp of the complexities of life.
 I've experienced thousands of practical lessons (formally and through example.)
 These encounters have mellowed my expectations.
 I can see clearly that expectations and goals compete with all the disappointments that living brings our way.

-So it is, walking the trail of year nineteen.
+So it is, walking the trail of year twenty two.
 I am Okay and expect things to continue to improve and allow me to help a few others.
-Maybe it is only one person and that is okay.
+Maybe it is only one person, and that is okay.

 For me, this is just objective information from an ordinary old man whose wife departed this life on mid-day Sunday, March 14th, 1999.